sosy-lab/cpachecker/doc/Developing.md

 1. Add a tag in the repository with name `cpachecker-<version>`.

-1. Prepare for next development cycle by adding the suffix `-dev` to `version.base` in [`build.xml`](../build.xml).
+1. Prepare for next development cycle by adding the suffix `-git` to `version.base` in [`build.xml`](../build.xml).

 1. Publish the `.deb` package created in `dist-<version>/`